 - 2 cups fresh blueberries

-- 1 Tablespoon of your favorite berry jam or jelly
+- 1 Tablespoon berry jam or jelly of your preference

 - Cabot Vanilla Bean Greek Yogurt